AbdallahZerfaoui/CPPs_classes_scripting/README.md

 1. Open your C++ project folder in VS Code.
 2. Create a new folder named `scripts` at the root level of your project (the same level as your `Makefile`).
 3. Inside the `scripts` folder, create a new file named `create_cpp_class.py`.
-4. Paste the Python code for the enhanced script into this file.
-(You mentioned you have this code from our previous discussion/your GitHub repo).
+4. Paste the Python code from my repo into this file.
 5. Save the file.

 **What this script does:**
-*   It reads the class name, variables string, and methods string provided as command-line arguments.
+*   It reads the class name, the variables string, and the methods string provided as command-line arguments.
 *   It parses the variables string (expected format: `"type1 name1, type2 name2, ..."`) and methods string (expected format: `"ReturnType1 method1(params1), ReturnType2 method2(params2), ..."`) into structured data.
 *   It constructs the full file paths for the `.hpp` file (in an `include` directory) and the `.cpp` file (in a `src` directory).
 It will create these directories if they don't exist.
 *   It generates the header guard name based on the class name.